MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/join-data-from-multiple-tables.md

 # Tutorial: Join data from multiple tables

 Joining data from multiple tables allows for a more comprehensive analysis by combining information from different sources and creating new relationships between data points.
-In the [Kusto Query Language (KQL)](../index.md), the [join](../joinoperator.md) and [lookup](../lookupoperator.md) operators are used to combine data from different tables.
+In the [Kusto Query Language (KQL)](../index.md), the [join](../joinoperator.md) and [lookup](../lookupoperator.md) operators are used to combine data across tables.

 In this tutorial, you'll learn how to: